 A herbal massage incorporates heated herbal compresses into the traditional Thai massage with which you are already familiar.
 Herbal compresses are heated in an herbal steamer, and the warm bundles are applied directly to the skin or through the client's clothing during a massage session.

-Use of the compress during the course of the massage can also be relaxing and stimulating.
-Thai therapists can use herbal compresses on the joints in order to soften and loosen the connections between bones and increase mobility before major stretching.
-Also, use of the compresses on the abdomen can encourage digestion and stimulate the organs.
+The use of the compress during the course of the massage can also be relaxing and stimulating.
+Thai therapists can use herbal compresses on the joints to soften and loosen the connections between bones and increase mobility before major stretching.
+Also, the use of the compresses on the abdomen can encourage digestion and stimulate the organs.
 Apply the hot compresses to the skin directly or through the client's massage clothes, and allow them to warm the client's body, penetrating and dissipating any tension before moving on to deep acupressure work.

-The aroma therapeutic effects of the herbs used in the compresses should not be undervalued.
-Many of these herbs have a balancing effect on the mind and spirit, and provide clients with a soothing reduction of stress.
-All of the herbs also possess properties which clear out congestion of the lungs and sinuses, and application of hot compresses to the chest and throat can be a wonderful way to kick a cold.
+The aromatherapeutic effects of the herbs used in the compresses should not be undervalued.
+Many of these herbs have a balancing effect on the mind and spirit and provide clients with a soothing reduction of stress.
+All of the herbs also possess properties that clear out the congestion of the lungs and sinuses, and the application of hot compresses to the chest and throat can be a wonderful way to kick a cold.